jonathancross/jc-docs/Secure PGP keys and Yubikey NEO.md

 ##### Permissions problems

-Symptom: `gpg -–card-status` works as root, but not as an unpriviledged user.
+Symptom: `gpg --card-status` works as root, but not as an unprivileged user.

     gpg --card-status
     gpg: selecting openpgp failed: unknown command